chpngyu/chpngyu/README.md

 - 👋 Hi, I’m Chun-Ping Yu
 - 👀 I’m interested in bioifomatics and machine learning
-- 🌱 I’m currently working on TF regulations
+- 🌱 I’m currently working in Biodiversity center, Academia Sinica, Taiwan.
 - 💞️ I’m looking to collaborate on anyone who ...
 - 📫 How to reach me chpngyu@gmail.com